dnmsft2020/snakegame2025/README.md

-# Snake Game with Online Scores
+# Snake Game with Score Tracking

-A web-based Snake Game with real-time score tracking and leaderboard functionality.
+A web-based Snake Game with persistent score tracking using a simple file-based system.

 ## Features
 - Classic snake gameplay with multiple difficulty levels